Academic Policies & Requirements

 Students must be registered in classes in order to attend.
 Students are expected to attend class each time the class meets.
 Excused student absences may be permitted by the instructor, but all class work must be completed.
 Students need to make arrangements with instructors for completion of missed work.
 Certain programs may require attendance and participation in clinicals, practicums, conferences and conventions.
 Transportation to and from these activities is the responsibility of the student.
 Absences due to participation in field trips, inter-collegiate games and other trips arranged by the college may be excused with advance notice to the instructor.
 In such cases the student is still required and responsible to make up the content and assignments missed during the absence as determined by the faculty.

-Degrees, diplomas and certificates are not presented at formal commencement ceremonies held each year in June.
+Degrees, diplomas, and certificates are conferred at formal commencement ceremonies held each year in June.
 It is the student's responsibility to request a graduation evaluation to ensure that all requirements are completed.
-A graduation petition, available from the Student Services Center (fee: $25), should be completed and submitted by the end of the first week of February.
+A graduation petition, available from the Student Services Center or online should be completed and submitted two terms in advance of your final term to assure timely evaluation.

 - Advising: 541.881.5815